 * Try not to use old or past the best-before-date split peas for this soup as older peas can take so long to soften up.
 If you would like to use older peas perhaps pre-cook before adding to the soup.

 * For a quicker soup pre-cook the split peas for 30 minutes before using.
 And perhaps use less veggie stock for the soup recipe as pre-cooked peas will absorb less liquid.
 Split peas can be pre-cooked a few days in advance and kept in the fridge.

 More Vegan Traditional Soups To Discover

 - Large Saucepan/Soup/Stock Pan

-- 130 g yellow split peas soaked overnight in water, discard soaking liquid.
+- 130 grams yellow split peas soaked overnight in water, discard soaking liquid.

 - 4 cloves garlic minced or fine diced.

-- 60 g TVP (Textured Vegetable protein) Use either TVP mince or pieces.
+- 60 grams TVP (Textured Vegetable protein) Use either TVP mince or pieces.
 Alternatively use any vegan pieces fresh, dried or frozen, diced tempeh or seitan, or fine chopped mushrooms.
 If using fresh or frozen use about 120-150g/1 ½ cup.

-- 2 tsp dried mixed herbs or a few sprigs of fresh herbs such as thyme or parsley
+- 2 teaspoon dried mixed herbs or a few sprigs of fresh herbs such as thyme or parsley

-- 1 tbsp vegan Worcester sauce or tamari/regular soya sauce
+- 1 tablespoon vegan Worcester sauce or tamari/regular soya sauce

 - 2.5 litres vegetable stock preferably plant-based meat-free beef stock.
 2.5 US quarts.
 Plus extra if required.